anywhichway/txi/README.md

 ### object getIndex()

 Returns a copy of the internal index data structure.
+See [Index Structure](#index-structure) below for more details.

 ### integer index(string||number id,string||object data)